TheWhippersnapperWhoLived/pyAudiobookMerge/README.md

 # pyAudiobookMerge
-Convert MP3 collections in subfolders into well-structured audiobook files with chapters, metadata, and cover art.
+Convert separated chapter MP3s in subfolders into well-structured audiobook files with chapters, metadata, and cover art.

 ---

-## ⚠️ Experimental Software
+## Disclaimers

 This tool is still **experimental**.
 While it might work for some use cases, it may not handle all MP3 collections or metadata perfectly.
-Expect bugs, edge cases, and/or occasional FFmpeg errors.
+Sometimes bugs, edge cases, and/or occasional FFmpeg errors may occur.

 You are currently limited to the presets provided in the program.
-You can edit this by adding to the presets.py file.

 Only works with .mp3s at the moment.

+AAC presets are quite slow compared to the other options as the encoder FFMPEG uses is singlethreaded.

+Generally reccommend:
+- Copy/Remux for speed and to preserve the files original audio quality
+- Opus for much lower file sizes with a (generally) minimal change in quality, especially compared to AAC.

 ## Features